cdnet01/Web-ELK-Server-CloudConfig/README.md

 ![](resources/curlConfig.png)

-Once we have our two config files, we can go ahead and edit them to contain the correct information.
-The Filebeat file will be much larger, so the items we need to change can be found on line #1106 and #1806.
+2. Once the two configuration files are obtained, they will need to be edited.
+The Filebeat file will be much larger, however the items to change can be found on line #1106 and #1806.
 The IP addresses here will need to be the internal IP of the ELK machine.
-The Metricbeat files is much smaller, and can be configured in the same way.
+The Metricbeat file is much smaller, but can be configured in the same way.

 ![](resources/config_edit.png)

-Once we have updated our config files, we can now start with our Ansible playbooks.
-Lets add these playbooks into a new directory `/etc/ansible/roles`.
-In this new directory we will add the new files called `filebeat-playbook.yml` and `metricbeat-playbook.yml`.
+3. Once the config files are updated, the Ansible playbooks can be created.
+Add these playbooks into a new directory `/etc/ansible/roles`.
+In this new directory, `touch` the playbook files called `filebeat-playbook.yml` and `metricbeat-playbook.yml`.

-These files will be similar to one another, but at a high level they will be downloading the correct .deb file, installing the package using `dpkg`, copying our config files into the web servers, then running filebeat's setup commands that are specified in the instructions.
+4. These files will be similar to one another, but at a high level they will download the required .deb file, install the package using `dpkg`, copy the config files into the web servers, then run the setup commands that are specified in the instructions.

-The two YAML playbooks can be found here!
+The two YAML playbooks can be found here:

 - [filebeat-playbook.yml](resources/filebeat-playbook.yml)
 - [metricbeat-playbook.yml](resources/metricbeat-playbook.yml)

-Once everything is ready to go, we can run our playbooks from the `/roles/` directory.
-If successful, we should see no errors.
+Once everything is ready to go, run the playbooks from the `/roles/` directory.
+If successful, the output should be similar to below:

 ![](resources/filebeatpb.png)

-Once both playbooks have been successfully run, we can verify our installation of these services by taking a look back at the instructions on the Kibana GUI.
-If we scroll down to step #5, we can click on "Check Data".
-If that is successful, we can also click on "View Dashboard" which will take you to the respective dashboards, which might look similar to the ones below.
+Once both playbooks have been successfully run, verify the installation of these services by taking a look back at the instructions on the Kibana GUI.
+Scroll down to step #5, click on "Check Data".
+If that is successful, click on "View Dashboard".
+This will display the dashboards, which might look similar to the ones below.

 ![](resources/filebeatdash.png)
 ![](resources/metricbeatdash.png)

 ### Conclusion

-And just like that, we have setup a secure and functioning cloud network on Azure, propped up a website using Ansible automation, configured an external ELK monitoring server, and installed monitoring functionality on the web servers themselves.
+Just like that, a secure and functioning cloud network has been established.
+This project utilized the following tools:

-This was alot of information and several tools all being used here, but my hope is that we can understand these tools and why they are so useful for professionals.

-### Tools Used

-Azure: This platform allows us to build on Microsoft's existing infrastructure without the need for our own physical machines.
-In this case we were able to build a network of machines with their own firewall rules and functionalities.
+Azure: This platform allows virtual infrastructure to be built on Microsoft's platform without the need for physical machines.
+In this case a network of machines with their own firewall rules and functionalities was established.

-Docker: This lightweight tool lets us virtualize our operating system and add compartmentalized services on top of our host OS.
-In our applications here we added Ansible, a DVWA site, an ELK stack, and our two logging services
+Docker: This lightweight tool enables compartmentalized and virtualized services ontop of an OS.
+In this project, Ansible, a DVWA site, an ELK stack, and two logging services were all utilized via docker.io

-Ansible: This automation tool allows us to SSH into all of our machines at once and configure anything we want by using a preconfigured set of commands.
+Ansible: This IaaC tool allows automation by SSHing into preconfigured machines and configuring infrastructure via a .yml playbook.
 Useful in this case for deploying multiple mirrored web servers simultaneously

-ELK: This stack allows us to monitor our web server's logs to give us better insights into the site.
+ELK: This open source stack allows us to monitor the web server's activity logs to give better insights into the site.

-File/Metricbeat: These services allow the logs from our web servers to be sent over to the ELK stack itself to be further analyzed by the ELK functionality.
+File/Metricbeat: These services allow the logs from the web servers to be sent over to the ELK stack to be further analyzed.